ghik/zerowaste/README.md

 ## Compatibility

-Zerowaste is currently available for Scala 2.12, 2.13 and 3.2
+Zerowaste is currently available for Scala 2.12.17+, 2.13.10+ and 3.2.1+

+Compiler plugins must be cross-built for every minor and patch version of Scala.
+If `zerowaste` is not available for your Scala version, please file an issue or submit a PR that adds your desired Scala version to `crossScalaVersions` in `build.sbt`.